TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/CoreTesting.rst

 a core by calling `Build/Script/runTests.sh -s composerInstall` in a container.

 If you're using mac, install or update docker to a recent version using the packaging system of your choice.

 If using some linux based on ubuntu 18.04 or higher, all should be ok already after calling `sudo apt-get install git docker docker-compose` once, other / older linux`es should have a look at the docker homepage to see how to update to a recent version.
 It usually involves adding some other package repository and updating / installing using it.
+Make sure your local user is a member of the `docker` group, else the script will fail with something like `/var/run/docker.sock: connect: permission denied`.

 Windows can rely on WSL to have a decent docker version, too.

 Quick start